qPalee/LectureNotes/Year3/Sem1/Networking/lower-layers/modern-networks.md

 Traffic Policing is the same but with a tiny buffer
 - Like using a plate instead of a bucket

-### MPLS
-- Multi Protocol Label Switching
-- Basically ATM with larger packets
-	- As networks get faster, the benefits of smaller packets are outweighed by the additional switching overhead
-- I need to know it exists

-### Wave Division Multiplexing
-- Uses different colour light to transmit multiple streams down a single fibre
-	- Cool kids call it 'lambda' instead of colour
-		- Giving PLPDI flashbacks
-- You can get over 1000 channels down a single fibre

-### Random Early Drop
-- Always turn it on if you can
-- Current State-of-the-art
-Strategy is to randomly drop packets with a probability which increases as the buffer fills up
-- This reduces speed before the real loss starts to happen

-This loss of packets is seen by the sender when the acknowledgements stop, and is a signal to the sender to send less packets (hopefully)

-With leaky bucket everything is fine until it isn't
-- Once the buffer fills up all hell breaks loose
-	- Either a huge break in traffic
-	- Or fragmented data is sent

 ### Takeaway
 - Ethernet switching is robust under load, and networks these days have substantial excess performance